andy-x-li/Calendar/README.md

 # Calendar

-A class project I scripted from scratch in Racket which creates a customizable calendar.
+A program I scripted from scratch in Racket which creates a customizable calendar.

 My code allows you to select any day of any year using input keys and will tell you which day of the week any day falls on.